en4ble1337/proxmox-tools/terraform-pve.md

 # List available storage
 pvesh get /storage

-# Use correct storage name in variables.tf
+# Use correct storage name in your configuration
 storage = "local-lvm"  # or "local" or your custom storage
 ```